NieneB/InternshipReport/index.md

 Design
 Gets the old feeling intended as the mood-board.
 Old font was tried but made the names hard to read.
 So changed back to an easier to read font.

-geo visualization
+#####Geo-visualization
+Geo-visualization has proofed a good method for displaying the field-names and show their relation to the environment.
+The different base maps show the difference between 1830 and now.
+The transect line, shows the relation between height, vegetation types on certain heights and the distance to rivers in accordance to the field-names.
 The theoretical framework did bring in some nice techniques that are found back in the application.
+Like the brushing and linking techniques.
 However when it comes to color, patterns, symbol or size selection it was more done in a subjective manner then looking at the theory.
 It is hard to follow a strict theoretical framework and every visualization and story to be told is an individual case. and so, needs to be designed and created individual.

 Geo-visualization is so broad and there are so many ways in which a dataset can be described that it is not possible to set up a framework in steps to follow.
+For the field-names there are probably a variety of forms to present them.
+From simply displaying the names on a map, to animated dynamic maps.

 No temporal dimension added.
 more specific stories needed behind the field-names.
 Scale is needed
 Not the best way to visualize the correlation which the field-names have to their surrounding.

-test
+#####Testing the application
 The test with the questionnaire was conducted very quickly and not thoroughly.
 The statements posed may be too positively asked.
 5 levels might be giving the people an opportunity of choosing 3 which is no saying.
 The participants are influenced by that they like heritage and understand the project in the bigger picture. participants are biased.
 Not enough participants.